lli5ba/mimical-bot/README.md

 API processes this by:

--Scraping message corpus
+*Scraping message corpus

--Parsing message corpus and training a model
+*Parsing message corpus and training a model

--Saving the model file to an AWS Bucket
+*Saving the model file to an AWS Bucket

--Storing chatbot name, password, and filename in a DB
+*Storing chatbot name, password, and filename in a DB

 API also has these endpoints:

-/getPublicChatbots()
+'''/getPublicChatbots()'''

 Returns list of available chatbots